The History of the Current Royal Family of Jaffna

 Proctor Suliothayar was the son of Mudaliyar Kanagaratnam Thambithurai and Nagammah.
 He was an eminent leading Proctor and established his practice in Nallur, Jaffna.
 Proctor Suliothayar took an active interest in religious matters, and was a popular person who was always of great help to the people of Jaffna.

 Lanthar Selladurai was the grandson of Mudaliyar Kanagaratnam Thambithurai and Nagammah.
 The title of Lanthar was conferred on him.
 Lanthar Selladurai was the first person to own a Horse Chariot in Nallur.
 Konamalai Mudali, a descendant of the Pandya Kingdom, married Valliammai, daughter of Mudaliyar Kanagaratnam Thambithurai and Nagammah.
 Later the Konamalai Mudali family had settled in Trincomalee.
 Gate Mudaliyar Muthuthamby son of Chellappa, hailed from a distinguished and wealthy family.
 The “Muthuthamby Lane” was named in his honour in Anaipanthy and “Thamil Agham” in Anaipanthy, Jaffna, the ancestral home of the Gate Mudaliyar Muthuthamby family.
 He married Sivakolunthu, granddaughter of Mudaliyar Kanagaratnam Thambithurai and Nagammah.
-Gate Mudaliyar Muthuthamby donated many books to Jaffna Public Library, there were about 97,000 books and over 10,000 manuscripts and some of the books were priceless.
-All these precious collections were consigned to the flames when the Public Library in Jaffna was burnt down in 1981.
+Gate Mudaliyar Muthuthamby donated many books to the Jaffna Public Library, there were about 97,000 books and over 10,000 manuscripts and some of the books were priceless.
+All these precious collections were consigned to the flames when the Jaffna Public Library was burnt down in 1981.
 It was one of the largest libraries in South Asia.

 Ilavarasi Chellammah Thambiah Nachchiyar - (ref.
 Family Tree - 3)